AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.setCompartmentVolumes([index], values)
+   :module: RoadRunner

-   Sets a vector of compartment volumes.
+   Set a vector of compartment volumes.

    If the index vector is not give, then the values vector treated as a vector of all compartment volumes to set.
 If index is given, then  values should have the same